MajedAbuSharar/WROfiles/README.md

 The idea was simple , define every part's programm as a function and then we use in the code .

 1. avoiding opstacles :
-   We use a USB camera to recognize the colors red and green , and to give us information about the position of the opstacle so we can avoid it easely .
+   We use a Raspberry pi camera to recognize the colors red and green , and to give us information about the position of the obstacle so we can avoid it easily .
 2. Ultrasonics :
    Three ultrasonics is all we need , we put one in the head of the robot to detict the distance in the front to avoid crashing into any thing in the field , the two other ultrasonics were put on the both sides left and right , to give us the distances of each side , it's very important because